JimmyWigerstedt/nextjs-supabase-template/README.md

 - Next.js at its core.
 This is the web server framework that will return a React app.
 - tRPC as the server API.
 It provides type safety end-to-end at its core.
 We use this as the main way to talk to the database to make sure we get authorized queries.
   - Note: this template does not take full advantage of Supabase's RLS (row-level security) as an auth strategy.
-It instead creates
+It instead creates a middleware-based guard using `authorizedProcedure` to ensure requests come from authenticated users.
 - Supabase as the auth, database, and storage provider.
 Supabase auth was implemented via their most recent guide with Next.js [here](https://supabase.com/docs/guides/auth/server-side/nextjs?queryGroups=router&router=app).

 This template doesn't enforce an opinion on data fetching strategies, but you do have basically two options